 I lined up my straight edge to where I need the glass to be cut (bottom left above), dipped my glass cutter into oil, and scored it down the glass.
 Then with the scored edge on the edge of a table I snapped off the mirror (bottom right, I was wearing goggles, but I had forgotten my gloves, oops).
 It came right off, if I applied enough pressure, it was a little scary at first!

 While my second attempt went better…it wasn’t perfect, I will share in a second.
-I am not giving a full tutorial on cutting glass, I watched a youtube video, or two…and suggest you do the same.
+I am not giving a full tutorial on cutting glass, I watched a Youtube video, or two…and suggest you do the same.

 I messed up on one side of the mirror and had to try and clip off a few pieced to make it fit, it wasn’t too pretty so I ended up purchasing this decorative trim to hide my messy edge.
 I think I am still in my learning curve on this glass cutting, but it really is pretty easy…after a few tries.
 Maybe I should have practiced first!
 Ha!